The Bylaws of Boone REMC

 Except as otherwise provided in these bylaws, the articles of incorporation, and applicable rules and regulations of the Cooperative, each member shall be entitled to one vote upon each matter submitted to a vote at a meeting of the members.
 In the absence of the member, a member’s spouse or another adult person of the immediate family residing in the household of the member may represent the member for voting purposes provided that each member may not have more than one (1) vote on each matter submitted.

 If a husband and wife hold a joint membership, they shall jointly be entitled to one vote upon each matter submitted.
-In the event of a dispute arising between the owners of a joint certificate, the Cooperative shall consider the person whose name appears first on said certificate as having preferred rights for voting purposes and in all other respects.
+In the event of a dispute arising between the owners of a joint certificate, the Cooperative shall consider the person whose name appears first on the said certificate as having preferred rights for voting purposes and in all other respects.

 At all meetings of the members at which a quorum is present, all questions shall be decided by a vote of a majority of the members who are present in person or represented as set forth herein above, except as otherwise provided by law, the articles of incorporation, or these bylaws.